This document is also available in this non-normative format: diff to previous version

 that exposes the Application Programming Interface (API) defined in this specification.

-processing mode (for further details, see the
+It MUST implement the json-ld-1.0 processing mode (for further details, see the

 processingMode

-option of JsonLdOptions
+option of JsonLdOptions).

 The algorithms in this specification are generally written with more concern for clarity than efficiency.
 Thus, JSON-LD Implementations and Processors may implement the algorithms given in this specification in any way desired, so long as the end result is indistinguishable from the result that would be obtained by the specification's algorithms.